-World Mental Health Day earlier this month saw some fantastic initiatives being launched to get people talking about and educating themselves on the topic across many different channels.
+World Mental Health Day is an ideal opportunity to get people talking about and educating themselves on the subject of mental health and wellbeing.

 Why does it matter in the workplace?

-Mental ill health is more common than you imagine – one in four people in the world will be affected by mental or neurological disorders at some point in their lives.
+Mental ill-health is more common than you imagine – one in four people in the world will be affected by mental or neurological disorders at some point in their lives.
+The global pandemic has served to compound the problem over the past year as people cope with enforced lockdowns, worries about personal health and those of their loved ones as well as threats to jobs and income.

 However, only 20% of workers think their manager is fully equipped to support mental health issues in the workplace.
 Too frequently bosses are seen as part of the problem; with poor management and heavy workloads contributing to a rise in stress-related absence in the workplace, according to research.